 Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.
 You can schedule your test to take place at any time (24/7) during the remote proctoring testing period for the test window you register for (see point 5 below).

 Remote proctoring for the test is provided by ProctorU (external site).
+Please click here to watch a short video that shows how remote proctoring works.

 Remote proctoring is available for all students.